Tokimon/webpack-backup-output-plugin/README.md

 // Config 2
 const config2 = {
   output: {
-    // Same output is needed to have it wait for the backup to complete
+    // Same output path is needed to have it wait for the backup to complete
-    publicPath: `/public/`
+    path: `/public`,
   },
   ... other settings ...
   plugins: [